-Resource Efficiency Growing demand for the efficient use of electricity and energy and for the use of IT to conserve energy • Growing demand for products and services that help to lower greenhouse gas emissions Resilience Rising demand for data centers resilient against natural disasters that contribute to business continuity
+Resource Efficiency Isrowing demand for the efficient use of electricity and energy and for the use of U. to conserve energy • Growing demand for products and services that help to lower greenhouse gas emissions • Rising demand for data centers resilient against natural disasters that contribute to business continuity Main Risks Policies and Regulations Rising cost of responding to tighter regulations for reducing greenhouse gas emissions and new regulations (emissions trading, carbon taxes, etc.)

-Main Risks

-Policies and Regulations Rising cost of responding to tighter regulations for reducing greenhouse gas emissions and new regulations (emissions trading, carbon taxes, etc.) Physics Possibility of impacts on business continuity in case weather hazards destroy the SCSK Group's facilities and equipment Others • Impacts on financing or weakened reputation if initiatives to address climate change are perceived as passive
+and Regulations (emissions trading, carbon taxes, etc.) Physics Possibility of impacts on business continuity in case weather hazards destroy the SCSK Group's facilities and equipment Others • Impacts on financing or weakened reputation if initiatives to address climate change are perceived as passive